3D-e-Chem/tycho-knime-node-archetype/README.md

 ```
 mvn archetype:generate -DarchetypeGroupId=nl.esciencecenter \
 -DarchetypeArtifactId=tycho-knime-node-archetype \
--DarchetypeVersion=1.0.0 \
+-DarchetypeVersion=1.1.0 \
 -DarchetypeRepository=https://dl.bintray.com/nlesc/tycho-knime-node-archetype
 ```
 2. Enter the groupId
 3. Enter the artifactId
 4. Enter the name of the package under which your code will be created
 5. Enter the version of your project
-6. Enter the Github organization name or Github username.
+6. Enter the Github organization name or Github username
 7. Enter the Github repository name
+8. Enter the Knime node name
-8. Confirm
+9. Confirm
-9. Change directory to generated code.
+10. Change directory to generated code.
-10. Fill in all placeholders (`[Enter ... here.]`) in
+11. Fill in all placeholders (`[Enter ... here.]`) in

     * plugin/META-INF/MANIFEST.MF
     * plugin/src/**/*.xml